Northwest Folklife FAQ

 If I donate to Folklife at the Festival, where does my money go?

 As you can imagine, producing our Festival is expensive!
 Tax-deductible donations help pay for festival production costs, provide general operating funds to help keep the lights on and the copy machines running.
-They also help pay salaries for our ten full-times staff members.
+They also help pay salaries for our ten full-time staff members.
 Contributions also help us continue to showcase talented musicians, provide fun activities for children, offer community dance venues, and so much more.
-Make a Donation
+Make a Donation!

 Are there any other ways to support Northwest Folklife and the Festival?